ivanchenhz/angularTailwindJit/README.md

 # AngularTailwindJit

-For reproduce the tailwind-jit recursive @apply issue in watch mode (Angular)
+For reproduce the tailwind-jit doesn't watch changes in @layer (Angular)

 ## Project setup